A photographer’s guide to shooting Hyrox events

 3 Stay fluid but stick to your plan

-HYROX races are chaotic—in the best way.
+HYROX races are chaotic.
 Athletes are running everywhere.
-Fans are right on top of the course.
-You’re constantly navigating moving bodies, trying to cross over laps and dodge competitors.
+Fans are right on top of the course and you’re constantly navigating moving bodies, trying to cross over laps and dodge competitors.

 But the event flow is also fairly predictable.
 You know the workout stations in advance.
 You know roughly how long athletes spend at each one.
 That gives you the chance to plan your shots—especially in the open field heats, where access is more relaxed.

 The elite field and livestream zones are a different story.
 Movement is limited.
-Fans are packed in.
+Fans pack into the viewing spaces.
 If you want a certain shot, you need to plan your route well ahead of time and stick to it.
 If you push past your time to move to new location, you can easily miss it with the fan traffic.

 Don’t try to cover every station.
 Prioritize what you want and move strategically because the event stations are not linearly positioned.
 If you chase the race, you will kill a lot of time moving to the next station.
 And you’ll miss key moments—like the wall balls or the finish line.